Prime (drink): Further influencer growth and sponsorship

 In February 2024, NASCAR champion and Hendrick Motorsports driver Kyle Larson signed a sponsorship agreement with Prime.

-In February 2024, Borussia Dortmund signed a sponsorship agreement with Prime.
+Also in February 2024, Borussia Dortmund signed a sponsorship agreement with Prime.
+In February 2024, Prime announced Strawberry Banana.

-For April Fools' Day in 2024, Paul announced a partnership with KFC to introduce a Kentucky Fried Chicken flavor.
+For April Fools' Day in 2024, Paul announced a Kentucky Fried Chicken flavor.

 In April 2024, Prime became the first center-ring mat sponsor of WWE, for which Paul performs, when it was revealed during the March 8, 2024, episode of SmackDown.
 Since WrestleMania XL, it sponsors all of WWE's premium live events.
 Since WrestleMania XL, a stand with a Prime bottle prop at ringside (dubbed the "Hydration Station") has been used during episodes of Raw and SmackDown (in addition to the livestreaming events).

+In May 2024, Prime became the official hydration partner of SL Benfica.
+The partnership is set to last until 2027.
+In the same month Prime released a collaboration with Erling Haaland and Arsenal F.C.

 On July 19, 2024, the U.S. Olympic and Paralympic Committee filed a legal case against the brand for infringing the Olympics copyrights while the drink was being advertised.
 The lawsuit, filed in Colorado, accuses Prime of using trademarked Olympic phrases and symbols on a special edition of its drink featuring basketball star and three-time Olympic gold medallist Kevin Durant.

 On August 14, 2024, Juventus signed a sponsorship agreement with Prime.
+In September 2024, a bottle for IShowSpeed was released, alongside a bottle for Central Cee.
+Prime also released exclusives for the Spanish and Mexican markets.

+In November 2024, Prime announced a new flavour called Berry Freeze.
+In February 2025, Prime announced Future Freeze.
+In April 2025, Prime announced Sour Nova.

+In July 2025, Prime announced Orange Kream, a collaboration with Circle K, only in Canada.
+Later, Prime announced KSI's The Nightmare, a strawberry cream drink.
+In November 2025, Prime announced the Snowball Slushy.
+Both of these released in North America and Europe.

+In December 2025, Prime released the ZERO Hydration series, featuring zero sugar bottles of Prime, these were released on Amazon US.

+In November 2025, Kiwi Berry was released in the US as an exclusive in QuikTrip and in February 2026, Kiwi Berry was released in the UK as an exclusive in TGJones.
+In March 2026, Grape Zero appeared in the UK as an exclusive in Asda, before being rolled out to other locations.

+In March 2026, Prime announced a deal with Costco with the exclusive flavor Citrus Tide appearing in a multi-pack only in North America.

+Also in March 2026, Prime Hydration released Frostbite Fusion, a re-release of Citrus Tide, exclusive to the U.S. and Canada.